 East Rotoiti & Rotomā sewerage scheme

-Following engagement with the community, Rotorua Lakes Council committed in its 2017/18 Annual Plan to set up a reticulated sewerage scheme for East Rotoiti/Rotomā.
-Properties will be able to connect to a stand-alone wastewater treatment plant which will treat wastewater to a very high standard before it is discharged to the land.
+Following engagement with the community, Rotorua Lakes Council committed in its 2017/18 Annual Plan to construct a reticulated sewerage scheme for East Rotoiti/Rotomā.
+Properties will be connected to a stand-alone wastewater treatment plant which will treat wastewater to a very high standard before it is discharged to the land.
 There are about 700 properties in the proposed service area for this scheme, which will replace current septic tanks.

 Why is this project important?

 He aha te tino take o te hinonga?